MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 ![Demo of the WAM component that is configured on a per-tenant basis and doesn't show the OS-based account picker](../../media/wam/wam-per-tenant.gif)

 Once the account is added or selected, the user will be prompted for additional consent if they have never used the application before or the application requires additional permissions.

->[!NOTE]
->No changes are required for UWP applications.
-Because the platform does not support the updated broker, existing applications will continue to use the legacy WAM implementation.

 ## Parent window handles